modin-project/modin/docs/usage_guide/advanced_usage/modin_sql.rst

 intermediate layer between the query language (e.g. SQL, pandas) and the execution (See :doc:`architecture </development/architecture>` documentation for details).

-To execute SQL queries, Modin uses either dfsql third-party library or, in case of HDK engine (See :doc:`Using HDK </development/using_hdk>` documentation for details) the queries are executed directly by HDK.
-Thus, to execute SQL queries, either dfsql or pyhdk module must be installed.
+To execute SQL queries, Modin uses HDK engine
+(See :doc:`Using HDK </development/using_hdk>` documentation for details) Thus, to execute SQL queries, pyhdk module must be installed.

 A Short Example Using the Google Play Store